-The Great Seal of the State of Georgia cites wisdom, justice and moderation.
-All three will be tested soon during 4TH AMENDMENT oral arguments over motor vehicle event data recorders (EDRs) data at the Georgia Supreme Court.
+The Great Seal of the State of Georgia cited wisdom, justice and moderation.
+All three will be tested soon during 4TH AMENDMENT arguments over motor vehicle event data recorders (EDRs) data at the Georgia Supreme Court.

-The legal findings will affect everyone involved in motor crashes in Georgia even if they reside elsewhere in America.
+The legal findings will affect everyone directly involved in motor crashes in Georgia and the legal precedent may impact motorists throughout America.

 The Governor’s Office of Highway Safety in Georgia web site notes there were 385,221 crashes in 2015 (latest year on record).

 The National Conference of State Legislatures (NCSL) web site cites “Seventeen states— Arkansas, California, Colorado, Connecticut, Delaware, Maine, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Oregon, Texas, Utah, Virginia and Washington — have enacted statutes relating to event data recorders and privacy.”

 The Driver’s Privacy Act of 2015 “Declares that any data in an event data recorder required to be installed in a passenger motor vehicle (as provided for under Department of Transportation [DOT] regulations concerning the collection, storage, and retrievability of onboard motor vehicle crash event data) is the property of the owner or lessee of the vehicle in which the recorder is installed, regardless of when the vehicle was manufactured.

 The Institute of Electrical and Electronic Engineers Standards Association (IEEE/SA) created a global standard (IEEE-1616a) to safeguard access to crash data.

 A simple solution would be for the Georgia Supreme Court to require that motorists have a means to secure access to the OBD download port pre-crash or to provide law enforcement a means to lock it down post-crash — sort of like yellow tape at a crime scene to protect the evidence.